SUSTAINABLE TROPICAL OIL

 We are part of the CampoLimpio project promoted by the private, non-profit Guatemalan organization Agrequima, which advocates for the proper use of fertilizers and other agrochemicals used in fields.

-During 2018 we responsibly use agrochemicals to guarantee optimum production and crop health in our plantations.
+As of 2020 we responsibly use agrochemicals to guarantee optimum production and crop health in our plantations.

 We also have an Integrated Pest Management Plan to ensure plant health.

 A sustainable production of oil allows us to deliver High-quality food and products that meets internationally certified production standards, helping promote environmental, social and economic development.